Ernst Otto Beckmann: Scientific work

 Beckmann tried to apply an already-known reaction to discriminate between aldehydes and ketones.
 The reaction involved the use of hydroxylamine to convert benzophenone into an oxime.
 Treating this oxime with phosphorus pentachloride converted it into a substance already characterized by Wallach.
 This reaction is now known as the Beckmann rearrangement.

-In 1887 Wilhelm Ostwald moved to Leipzig, and physical chemistry then became a focus of Beckmann's work, as he served as an assistant to Ostwald.
+In 1887 Wilhelm Ostwald moved to Leipzig, and physical chemistry then became a focus of Beckmann's work, while he served as an assistant to Ostwald.
 Beckmann used the methods of ebullioscopy (boiling-point elevation) and cryoscopy (freezing-point depression) to determine the molecular masses of several substances.
 These measurements required a careful determination of temperature differences, as opposed to absolute values, and to accomplish them Beckmann invented the differential thermometer that now carries his name (Beckmann thermometer).
-For this work he altered the methods of François-Marie Raoult, and the improvement was sufficiently great that Beckmann's method, and the associated equipment, became standard in chemical laboratories.
-However, by the end of the twentieth century these colligative-property techniques had been largely superseded by molecular mass determinations using electronic instrumentation.
+For this work, he altered the methods of François-Marie Raoult, and the improvement was sufficiently great that Beckmann's method, and the associated equipment, became standard in chemical laboratories.
+However, by the end of the twentieth century, these colligative-property techniques had been largely superseded by molecular mass determinations using electronic instrumentation such as mass spectrometers.

-It was also during this time of work with Ostwald at Leipzig that Beckmann discovered the sodium and benzophenone react in dry ether to produce a blue solution, now known to be due to ketyl-radical formation.
+It was also during this time of work with Ostwald at Leipzig that Beckmann discovered that sodium and benzophenone react in dry ether to produce a blue solution, now known to be due to ketyl-radical formation.
 This reactions remains a standard one among chemists seeking to judge the anhydrous state of solvents.

 Beckmann left Leipzig to spend a year working at the University of Gießen and then served as a professor at the University of Erlangen, but in 1897 he was back in Leipzig for the third time, as Director of the Laboratory of Applied Chemistry.
 In 1912 he was asked to head a division of the newly founded Kaiser Wilhelm Institute for Chemistry.
-He accepted the offer, moved to Berlin on April 1, 1912, and there he remained until his retirement from the institute in October 1921.
+He accepted the offer, and moved to Berlin on April 1, 1912, where he remained until his retirement from the institute in October 1921.
 Afterwards he was allowed to use a laboratory at the institute, and he worked again on the Beckmann rearrangement and measurements of physical properties of solutions.

 Personal life

 Beckmann married Bertha Oertel on March 20, 1887, and had one daughter and two sons with her.

 During the First World War, Beckmann had conducted research on lupin beans to make them available to feed animals.
-It was his practice to taste water removed from lupins as a way to determine if toxic bitter portions had been removed by aqueous extractions.
+It was his practice to taste water removed from lupins as a way to determine if toxic, bitter portions had been removed by aqueous extractions.
 It is speculated that this practice might have severely damaged his health, for by his retirement he was quite ill.

 Beckmann died in Berlin on July 12, 1923, and was buried at Dahlem.